#tHow Many Tokens?

 The short answer

-As of April 2026, Gemini 2.5 Flash at $0.075 per million input tokens / $0.30 per million output tokens is the cheapest model from a major provider with an officially supported tokenizer.
+As of April 27, 2026, GPT-5 Nano at $0.05 per million input tokens / $0.40 per million output tokens is the cheapest exact-tokenizer model from a major provider.

 Cheapest models, ranked